Who is he?

 He is an Assistant Professor in Social Psychology at the University of Nottingham, where he joined the School of Psychology in February 2022.
 Before joining Nottingham, Daniel held academic posts at Northumbria University (Senior Lecturer, 2019 - 2022) and Staffordshire University (Lecturer in Psychology, 2015 - 2017; Senior Lecturer, 2017 - 2019).
 Before his lectureships, Daniel was employed as a Research Associate at Lancaster University (2014 - 2015), working alongside Prof. Paul Taylor and industry partners.

 Daniel was awarded his social psychology PhD from the University of Kent in 2015.
 His PhD aimed to examine and attempt to address the social-psychological consequences of conspiracy theories.
-Since then, he has gained international recognition as an expert in the field of conspiracy theory psychology.
+Since then, he has gained international recognition as an expert in conspiracy theory psychology.
 His ongoing research continues to employ experimental methodologies to scrutinize the societal repercussions of conspiracy theories while also developing tools to mitigate their adverse effects.
-Daniel has a strong publication record of high-quality publications (>25 publications, >4,490 citations) and has received research funding from organizations such as the Leverhulme Trust and the British Academy (>300k in total funding).
-He has also been awarded funding for several public engagement initiatives (>10k in total funding), such as part of ESRC's Festival of Social Sciences.
-In 2023, he was shortlisted as a Rising Star in Public Engagement by the University of Nottingham’s Institute for Policy and Engagement.
+Daniel has a strong publication record of high-quality publications (>27 journal publications, >4,627

 Daniel has a passion for science communication, where he is often invited to give talks to stakeholders (e.g., Police Communicators at their Annual Conference) and the general public (e.g., Cheltenham Science Festival), and due to the timely and newsworthy nature of his research, he is regularly invited to speak to a variety of media outlets including TV, radio and print/digital media - for example, he has appeared on the popular U.S TV show Adam Ruins Everything, and recently his research has been featured on BBC One Show, BBC News, Sky News, TalkTV, City News (Toronto), CGTN (Europe), in New York Times, The Guardian, Financial Times, Huffington Post and Discover Magazine.
 He has given multiple live radio interviews, including appearing on BBC Five Live, TalkRADIO, BBC Scotland, and more than 25 BBC UK Local stations.
-In the last year, his media engagement reached an estimated 1 billion people.
+Over the last two years, his media engagement reached just shy of 1 billion people (verified by UoN Press Office).

 He has also given many public talks on his research (e.g., New Scientist Live, Cheltenham Science Festival, Standon Calling; in excess of 60 in total) and actively works to use alternative outputs to communicate his research, such as commissioning artists to draw his research (thanks to I’m a Scientist for supporting this).
 With colleagues, he also developed the Kitchen Conspiracy, an outreach exhibit to introduce conspiracy theories.